D-442 FUG

-The D-442 FUG (Felderítő Úszó Gépkocsi) and D-944 PSZH (Páncélozott Személyszállító Harcjármű) are the result of Hungarian domestic development of relatively cheap amphibious armoured scout car and armored personnel carrier series.
-The FUG and PSZH were exported with limited success, thus it is also known under its Czechoslovak designation OT-65.
+The D-442 FUG (Felderítő Úszó Gépkocsi) and D-944 PSZH (Páncélozott Személyszállító Harcjármű) are the result of the Hungarian domestic development of a relatively cheap amphibious armoured scout car and armoured personnel carrier series.
+The FUG and PSZH were exported with limited success and are also known under their Czechoslovak designation, OT-65.

 Development and characteristics

-Due to the similarities with the Soviet BRDM-1 armoured scout car, D-442 FUG is often misinterpreted as a BRDM-1 modification.
-Although the FUG has similar appearance to the BRDM-1, major differences reflect the independent design.
+Due to its similarities with the Soviet BRDM series of armoured scout cars, the D-442 FUG is often misidentified as a modification of the BRDM-1.
+Although the FUG has a similar appearance to the BRDM-2, major differences reflect its independent design.

-The Hungarian military abandoned the domestic recon armored car project based on the WW2-era Csaba because the Soviet government promised to sell large numbers of old BA-64s from Soviet reserves at a low price.
-Hungary never received BAs, meaning the Hungarian People's Army had no wheeled armoured reconnaissance vehicle from 1945 until the 1960s.
-The need for recon vehicles and persistent shortages of Soviet APCs and recon cars encouraged Hungarian development and mass-production of a cheap recon vehicle.
+The Hungarian military abandoned a domestic armoured reconnaissance car project based on the World War II-era Csaba because the Soviet government promised to sell large numbers of old BA-64s from Soviet reserves at a low price.
+Hungary never received the BAs, leaving the Hungarian People's Army without a wheeled armoured reconnaissance vehicle from 1945 until the 1960s.
+The need for reconnaissance vehicles and persistent shortages of Soviet APCs and scout cars encouraged the domestic development and mass production of a cheap reconnaissance vehicle.
 To hasten development and reduce costs, the design largely used existing civilian parts and boat-manufacturing experience.

-The hull was designed by the Danube Shipyard, maximising buoyancy crossing rivers, producing a more angular shape than the BRDM-1's boat-like hull, and used two waterjets for amphibious propulsion instead of one in the BDRM-1.
-The powertrain was almost completely of domestic design, with an engine, winch and rear axle from Csepel D-344 trucks, front suspension a variant from Ikarus Buses, a transmission and transfer system designed by Rába, and using the BDRM-1's belly wheels.
-Unlike the BRDM-1's conventional 4x4 vehicle layout, the FUG is more similar to BRDM-2, with a rear engine compartment and front crew compartment.
-The transmission is located in the middle, making the crew compartment noisy.
+The hull was designed by the Danube Shipyard to maximize buoyancy when crossing rivers.
+This produced a more angular shape than the BRDM-1's boat-like hull; it also used two waterjets for amphibious propulsion instead of the single one found on the BRDM-1.
+The powertrain was almost completely of domestic design: the engine, winch, and rear axle came from Csepel D-344 trucks; the front suspension was a variant from Ikarus buses; and the transmission and transfer system were designed by Rába.
+The design retained the BRDM-1's belly wheels.
+Unlike the BRDM-1's conventional 4x4 vehicle layout, the FUG is more similar to the BRDM-2, featuring a rear engine compartment and a front crew compartment.
+The transmission is located in the middle, which makes the crew compartment noisy.